ist-training/PodX-VM/README.md

-# Getting Starting with IT
+# Getting Starting with IST
-A Terrraform Plan creating a Virtual Machine on vCenter from Terraform Cloud
+A Terrraform Plan creating a Virtual Machine on vCenter from Terraform Cloud using Intersight.

-## Pre-requirements
-- Terraform Cloud
-- vCenter server

-## Usage
-1. add the repo to your workspace
-2. add variables to your workspace
-3. execute plan